Amartus/yang2swagger/README.md

 Having the definition you are able to build live documentation services, and generate client or server code using Swagger tools.

 Our tool supports:

-* container and list - which are represented in RESTCONF data space URI and Swagger modules.
+ * containers and lists - which are represented in RESTCONF data space URI and Swagger modules.
-* leaf and leaf lists - that are translated into Swagger models' attributes.
+ * leafs and leaf lists - that are translated into Swagger models' attributes.
 Generator handles enums as well.
  * leafrefs - which are represented as model attributes with types of the refereed leafs
  * groupings - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritence structures
  * augmentations - which, depending on strategy, are either unpacked into models that use these groupings or optimized model inheritence structures

 In this project we use YANG parser from [OpenDaylight](https://www.opendaylight.org/) (ODL) yang-tools project.
 The generated Swagger specification is available as Java object or serialized either to YAML or JSON file.